alifhaider/CareHub/README.md

 - [ ] add balance and currency type
 - [ ] add social accounts
 - [x] schedule location with lat and long (for better position at map)
+- [ ] Display balance and request to get paid

+Admin
+- [ ] Dashboard to see how many bookings made everyday, week, month and year
+- [ ] List to see which doctors asked to get paid
+- [ ] How much of balance they got
+- [ ] Make the payment (Maybe automatic)